 With Megadeth’s So Far, So Good…So What?! being made after Master of Puppets, it was inevitable that Dave Mustaine was going to compose an instrumental and hire Michael Wagener as the mixer.
-In fairness to him, he was responsible for the pre-bridge riff in Leper Messiah (which Kirk Hammett admitted).
+In all fairness to Mr. Mustaine, he was responsible for the pre-solo riff in Leper Messiah (which Kirk Hammett had admitted).
 In the below photo, Dave is reading the June 1991 issue of Metal Maniacs.
 This was before recording Countdown to Extinction in the next year.

 There’s an interview that James Hetfield and Lars Ulrich did for a VH-1 documentary about Megadeth.
-When being asked to talk about the Megadeth, Lars wanted to compliment Rust in Peace before a quick and incoherent exchange with James prompted him to change his answer to Peace Sells…But Who’s Buying?
+When asked to talk about them, Lars wanted to compliment Rust in Peace before a quick and incoherent exchange with James prompted him to change his answer to Peace Sells…But Who’s Buying?

 James was correct in thinking Megadeth had succeeded in one-upping Metallica by hiring Mike Clink (the original producer of …and Justice for All) to produce a progressive metal album where you could actually hear the bass guitar, although Dave was never under the impression that Metallica had been one-upped (such was his desire to one-up his former comrades).